The IOB Guide for T1D, Part 7

 Ultra-rapid insulin pharmacokinetics and AID (Pack 4, April 2026)

-These papers inform the new section in The IOB Trade-Off on ultra-rapid insulin in AID systems, and the 15% exercise IOB uplift applied to the GNL exercise explorers.
+Inform the section in The IOB Trade-Off on ultra-rapid insulin in AID systems, and the 15% exercise IOB uplift applied to the GNL exercise explorers.

 Acknowledgements

-A special thank you to Simon Helleputte, MSc, PhD (Faculty of Medicine and Health Sciences, Ghent University) and Joseph Henske, MD, FACE (Director of the Diabetes Program, Professor of Medicine, Division of Endocrinology and Metabolism) for their generous feedback and thoughtful input during the development of this guide.
+A special thank you to Simon Helleputte, MSc, PhD (Ghent University) and Joseph Henske, MD (University of Arkansas) for their generous feedback during the development of this guide.